 How Council Tax is set and calculated for each band

-Harlow Council will set its share of the Council Tax each year, taking into consideration its budget requirement, Essex County Council’s charge, the Police Crime Commissioner for Essex’s charge, the Essex Fire Authority charge, Government Grants, and the expected number of properties in each band, taken over the year as a whole.
+Harlow Council will set its share of the Council Tax each year, taking into consideration its budget requirement, Essex County Council’s charge, the Police, Fire and Crime Commissioner for Essex’s charge, the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority charge, Government Grants, and the expected number of properties in each band, taken over the year as a whole.
+More information on your Council Tax band

 The amount set is for band D and will be chargeable on all properties in that band.
 Properties above and below band D pay proportionally more or less council tax.